At a glance:

 Acid-base balance can be accurately determined by measuring net acid excretion within one day.
 The urine collected over 24 hours is analysed for all excretion products relevant to assessing acid-base status, which means that net acid excretion for a day can be determined.

-The method developed in the 1930s is still used today.
+Developed by Sander in the 1930s this method is still used today.
 In addition to urine pH, the urine’s buffer capacity is determined through five measurements spread out over the day.
-Interpretation by a specialist is necessary for this pH measurement method.
+Interpretation by a specialist is necessary for this method.

 The method developed by Jörgensen and Stirum

-This method determines the buffer capacity of the blood.
-Information can be obtained about the buffer capacity of red blood cells and hence about the possible degree of acidosis within the cells.
-This special blood analysis is used by special laboratories.
+This method determines the buffer capacity of the blood - in particular the of red blood cells’ one and hence about the possible degree of acidosis within the cells.
+This specific blood analysis is used by special laboratories.